 PWANP has worked with the likes of the Royal Festival Hall, Hayward Gallery, Design Museum, Hepworth Wakefield, Turner Contemporary and the De La Warr Pavilion to produce ranges.

 But for me, its distinctive style is more at home with domestic dwellings such as the Alexandra and Ainsworth Estate, Highpoint, Trellick Tower or the notable house designs that appear on both mugs and plates, as well as tray, placemats, trivets and bags.
 Add some colour to your home from as little as £8.

 Another option for your table and very classy pieces too.

 Designs that are all about ‘embracing the spirit of Bauhaus’ with forms inspired by Oskar Schlemmer’s ‘Triadisches Ballett’ and available as cups, saucers, teapots and even egg cups.
 The earthenware range does change and designs come and go, so act quickly if you want something.
 Talking of which, you are looking at something like £22 for a mug, £65 for a teapot and £38 for a cup and saucer set.

 Note that there are also some eye-catching Kreis pieces too if you check the website.

 You can buy them directly from Design K.

 23. Kartell Space Needle lamp

-Launched just this year, a lamp based on a 1960s icon.
+Launched just a couple of years ago, this is a lamp based on a 1960s icon.

 26. Funkis house shelf by Ferm Living